richelbilderbeek/splendid/README.md

 ![Didapper](didapper.jpg)

- * Shared Phylogenetic Likelihood ENgine Dreading Internal Duplication
- * SPeciation Likelihood Engine DIDapper
+`splendid` is a SPeciation Likelihood Engine with a DIDapper as a logo.